What Can You Do With A Master of Philosophy (MPhil) Degree?

 After reading the above, you may still be slightly confused – and we don’t blame you.
-Technically and similarly to a research Master of Letters (MLitt), MPhil sits above the typical Master’s but beneath a PhD.
+Technically and similarly to a research Master of Letters (MLitt), an MPhil sits above the typical Master’s but beneath a PhD.
 If placed into the National Qualification Framework (NQF) levelling system, it will be a 7.5 but still within the level 7 grades.

 On the Bologna Process, it sits on the second-cycle level, similar to other Master’s or equivalent degrees.

-Both systems place it between Master’s and PhD as it acts more as a PhD than its other counterparts, due to the fact you may require a previous Master’s degree beforehand.
+Both systems place it between a Master’s and PhD as it acts more as a PhD than its other counterparts, due to the fact you may require a previous Master’s degree beforehand.

 What is the difference between an MPhil and a PhD?

 It’s helpful to think of MPhil as the PhD’s younger sibling.
 Some PhDs are titled DPhil which makes the relationship between them clearer.